 3) Enable self-service customer support options

-Customers often need quick answers to simple questions, or prefer to explore solutions for problems at their own time.
-Without self-service support options, they won’t be able to do so—and they’ll put unnecessary pressure on your agents.
+Customers often need quick answers to simple questions or prefer to explore solutions for problems at their own time.
+Without self-service support options, they won’t be able to do so and will put unnecessary pressure on your agents.

 Set up options like knowledge bases, product FAQs, interactive product demos, problem-solving quizzes, and video tutorials.